 The intention of my pottery is to create well-made traditional forms for daily use which feel good in the user's hands.
 I enjoy rich earthy tones achieved through the use of minimal slips and glazes fired in my cross draft wood kiln.

 I typically fire my 65 cubic foot kiln 3 times per year.
-The kiln design has an internal firebox that offers flashing effects on pots closest to the firebox and glaze-kissed glaze ware in the back, which I particularly love.
+The kiln design has an internal firebox that offers flashing effects on pots closest to the firebox and ash-kissed glaze ware in the back, which I particularly love.

 My work cycle starts two weeks after a firing is completed.
 I spend 4 - 6 weeks making pots on the wheel and work tables.
 After bisque firing them, I move to glazing and slipping, which is then followed by the final firing.